siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 +\frac{1}{2\omega_0 c^2}\partial_t^2\psi.
 $$

-The last term is the difference between exact Maxwell transport and the Schrodinger limit.
+The last term is the difference between exact Maxwellian transport and the Schrodinger limit.
 For spectral width $\Delta\omega$, it is controlled by

 $$